Joshua-Byrd/Altera_Vita/_posts/2020-06-25-embrace_the_chaos.markdown

 Here's the first truth about going back to school: you will *always* be tired.

-Until a few months ago, this was my typical daily schedule:
+For the first few years of my degree, this was my typical daily schedule:

 3:00am - Wake up, read the news, and start working on school work.
 6:00am - Take a shower, get ready for work.